agentzh/code2ebook/README.md

 LuaJIT
 ------

+[LuaJIT](http://luajit.org/luajit.html) is a Just-In-Time Compiler (JIT) for the Lua programming language.
+Lua is a powerful, dynamic and light-weight programming language.

 [Back to TOC](#table-of-contents)

 ### HTML for LuaJIT source tree

-The HTML site generated from the weighttp source code can be browsed here:
+The HTML site generated from the LuaJIT source code can be browsed here:

 http://agentzh.org/misc/code/luajit2/